AnmolVirdi/OpenCV_projects/3.Hand_Tracker_using_mediapipe/README.md

 ## About Mediapipe Hands
 MediaPipe Hands utilizes an ML pipeline consisting of multiple models working together: A palm detection model that operates on the full image and returns an oriented hand bounding box.
 A hand landmark model that operates on the cropped image region defined by the palm detector and returns high-fidelity 3D hand keypoints.
+These "Hand Landmarks" are basically 21 points on the hand.
+In MediaPipe, they're labelled from 0-20.